Parent page: Installation, Licensing & Management

 Altium Designer Product Improvement Program

 As part of working with Altium Designer, you have the ability to participate in Altium's Product Improvement Program.
 This program helps Altium to improve Altium Designer moving forward by better understanding user behavior and environments.
 You can commence participation at any time.
 Conversely, if you initially start participating but later would prefer not to, you are free to stop participating in the program at any time.
-The option to participate or not is available from the System – Product Improvement page of the Preferences dialog.
+The option to participate or not is available from the System – Product Improvement page of the Preferences dialog (accessed by clicking the button at the top-right of the design space).
 Alternatively, you can enable/disable participation using the Product Improvement option on the System – Network Activity page of the Preferences dialog.

 For information on how to manage your instance of Altium Designer after initial installation, use the following links: